sjackman/white-spruce-organelles-paper/README.md

 Whole genome sequencing data contains reads from both the nuclear and organellar genomes.
 Reads of the organellar genomes are abundant, because each cell contains hundreds of mitochondria and plastids.
-One lane of MiSeq data assembles the 123 kbp plastid genome in a single contig, and one lane of HiSeq data assembles a 5.9 Mbp draft mitochondrial genome.
-The raw assembly is expected to be composed of organellar sequence as well as nuclear repeat elements.
-The organellar sequences are selectively retained in the assembly by classifying the sequences using their length, depth of coverage and GC content.
-The genes and repeats of the plastid and mitochondrial genomes are annotated using MAKER.
+One lane of MiSeq data assembles the 123 kbp plastid genome, and one lane of HiSeq data assembles the 5.9 Mbp draft mitochondrial genome.
+The coding genes, ribosomal RNA and transfer RNA of both genomes are annotated.
+The transcript abundance of the mitochondrial genes is quantified in three developmental tissues and five mature tissues.
+C-to-U RNA editing is observed in the majority of mitochondrial genes and modifies ACG codons to create cryptic AUG start codons in four genes.
+NCBI GenBank contains a single mitochondrial genome of a gymnosperm, and this work contributes the first coniferous mitochondrial genome.

 Introduction
 ============